Release Notes 2.3.2

 D2IQ-92981

-When deploying DKP Applications to a centos79 pre-provisioned, air-gapped, and FIPS environment, deployment was failing due to the gatekeeper-update-namespace-label
+When deploying DKP Applications to a centos79 pre-provisioned, air-gapped, and FIPS environment, deployment was failing due to the gatekeeper-update-namespace-label pod crashing and looping.

 Corrected Upgrade Documentation to Specify Correct Kubernetes version